nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## FAQ
+**Q**: Is my data secure?
+**A**: Your data is stored locally on your hard drive as an `.xml` file.
+So, your data is as secure as your hard drive.
+We do not have access to your to-do list.
-- How do I back up my data?
+**Q**: How do I back up my data?
-	As your data is saved to a `.xml` file that you specified, you can simply copy this file to a back up storage of your choice.
+**A**: As your data is saved to a `.xml` file that you specified, you can simply copy this file to a back up storage of your choice.
-- How do I sync my data with multiple devices?
+**Q**: How do I sync my data with multiple devices?
-	Simply load the `.xml` file to a cloud sync service like Dropbox or Google Drive, and all updates will be reflected to all devices using the file.
+**A**: Simply load the `.xml` file to a cloud sync service like Dropbox or Google Drive, and all updates will be reflected to all devices using the file.
--
-- How do I pay for this file
+**Q**: How do I pay for this project?
-	Donations can be made via PayPal or Kashmi.
+**A**: Donations can be made via PayPal or Kashmi.
 Cash donations are fine too.
+Basically if you wish to donate we will find a way for us to receive your money.

 ###